Feralthedogg/Novum/README.md

 ### Overview

-Novum Composite integrates state transitions, effect handling, and contract checks into a unified, chainable abstraction.
-It enables you to build complex operations as a chain of expressions.
+Novum Composite integrates state transitions, effect handling, and contract checks into a single chainable abstraction.
+This enables you to build complex operations as a sequence of expressions.

 ### API